Truck Accident Attorneys

 If you have, you need a truck accident lawyer with the serious experience to win your serious injury case.
 Trucking accidents can leave the injured with years of rehabilitation and costly surgeries.
 At Schechter, McElwee, Shaffer & Harris, L.L.P., we have more than 100 years of combined experience dealing with catastrophic injury accidents.

 We are standing by, ready to help you- no matter when you need us.
 With 24 hour a day service you can count on us to help you on your road to recovery.
 We are happy only when you have been given the restitution you deserve.
-Contact a Texas truck accident attorney at SMSH today.
+Contact a Houston truck accident attorney at SMSH today.

 In order to better serve the diverse population of the US we offer services in Spanish (Espanol) and Vietnamese (tính t?).